Naxos Island Guide

 This post is part of a series called Greek Odyssey 2021 Monday 23rd August 2021 Delicious DIY Breakfast Having bought breakfast supplies on my way back from dinner last night,…

-This post is part of a series called Greek Odyssey 2021 Sunday 22nd August 2021 Another Island Hop I didn’t mention it in my previous updates, but while I was…
+This post is part of a series called Greek Odyssey 2021 Sunday 22nd August 2021 The next chapter of my island-hopping journey begins!
+While booking my stay in Amorgos, I…

 Review Rating: 4.5/5 Date of Visit: August 2021 If you’ve read any of my content on this website, you’ll probably know that Naxos is one of my favourite Greek islands….